godotengine/godot-docs/tutorials/3d/using_transforms.rst

 While angular velocity is stored in a :ref:`class_Vector3`, it is in fact *not* a vector.
 Using Euler angles for angular velocity will result in errors.
 The correct value can be obtained from a quaternion by multiplying the axis vector with the angle.

-Example of making a :ref:`class_RigidBody3D` rotate over time so it ends up with the same orientation than another node two seconds later:
+Example of making a :ref:`class_RigidBody3D` rotate over time so it ends up with the same orientation as another node two seconds later:

 .. tabs::
  .. code-tab:: gdscript GDScript